Courtney Pine

-Courtney Pine, CBE (born 18 March 1964), is a British jazz musician, who was the principal founder in the 1980s of the black British band the Jazz Warriors.
+Courtney Pine, CBE (born 18 March 1964) is a British jazz musician, who was the principal founder in the 1980s of the black British band the Jazz Warriors.
 Although known primarily for his saxophone playing, Pine is a multi-instrumentalist, also playing the flute, clarinet, bass clarinet and keyboards.
 On his 2011 album, Europa, he plays almost exclusively bass clarinet.

 Background

 Pine's parents were Jamaican immigrants, his father a carpenter and his mother a housing manager.
-As a child, he wanted to be an astronaut.
-Born in London, Pine lived in the ‘Avenues’ area of Kensal Green in north-west London, before moving to Wembley and attending Kingsbury High School, where he studied classical clarinet, teaching himself the saxophone from the age of 14.
+As a child, Pine wanted to be an astronaut.
+Born in London, Pine lived in the "Avenues" area of Kensal Green in north-west London, before moving to Wembley and attending Kingsbury High School, where he studied classical clarinet, teaching himself the saxophone from the age of 14.
 He began his music career playing reggae, touring in 1981 with Clint Eastwood & General Saint.